Stochastic Processes with Expected Stopping Time: Conclusion

 We studied Markov chains and MDPs with expected stopping time, and showed the hardness of computing the exact value, as the associated decision problem for Markov chains is inter-reducible with the Positivity problem, thus at least as hard as the Skolem problem.
 Approximation of the value can be computed in exponential time for Markov chains, and exponential space for MDPs (thus the approximation problem is decidable although optimal strategies require infinite memory).

 It is an open question to determine the exact complexity of the approximation problem, and whether approximations can be computed in polynomial time, or if any complexity-theoretic lower bound can be established.
 We are not aware of any complexity lower bounds for approximation of the Positivity problem.
-Another direction for future work is to determine the memory requirement for pure strategies in MDPs.
+Another direction for future work is to determine the memory requirement for pure strategies in MDPs. \figurename~\ref{fig:mdp-pure-memory-needed} shows an MDP where memory is necessary in pure strategies.
+Consider expected stopping time $T=8$, and the weight of states $v_0,v_7,v_{14}$ is $0$.
+A pure strategy that plays action~$a$ initially in $v_0$ and action~$b$ in the next visit to $v_0$ ensures expected value of $0$ whereas the expected value of the two memoryless strategies (playing either always $a$, or always $b$) is negative.
+This example can be adapted to show that support-based\footnote{A strategy $\straa$ is support-based if it plays according to the current state and the support of the current state distribution.
+Formally, given a sequence $\rho = v_0 \dots v_k$, define ${\sf last}(\rho) = v_k$, and for all $i \geq 1$ define $S_{\straa}(i) = \{v \in V \mid \exists \rho \in V^i: \P^{\straa}(\rho)>0 \land {\sf last}(\rho) = v\}$.
+Then $\straa$ is \emph{support-based} if for all $\rho,\rho'\in V^+$, $S_{\straa}(\abs{\rho}) = S_{\straa}(\abs{\rho'})$ and ${\sf last}(\rho) = {\sf last}(\rho')$ imply $\straa(\rho) = \straa(\rho')$.} strategies are not sufficient either.

-{\bf Acknowledgment.} We are grateful to the anonymous reviewers of LICS 2021 and of a previous version of this paper for insightful comments that helped improving the presentation.
-The research was partially supported by the grant ERC CoG 863818 (ForM-SMArt).
+{\bf Acknowledgment.} The authors are grateful to the anonymous reviewers of LICS 2021 and of a previous version of this paper for insightful comments that helped improving the presentation.
+The research presented in this paper was partially supported by the grant ERC CoG 863818 (ForM-SMArt).